damnkrishna/CyberGaurd-j/coolz/remotedesktop.md

 # Using RDP to Gain Windows Access and FreeRDP Tool

 so i decided to cover some cool things before changing my other laptop from windows to linux only operating system so i decided to do certain task one of it is gaining access to desktop view like either gaining access to his screen or his whole device using certain steps to find a way to get screen access that we see in series
-and actually its quite easy u can scan your nearby network or larger number of device if u just have proper high power device to brute force things
+and actually its quite easy u can scan your nearby network or larger number of device if u just have proper high power device to brute force thing.

 - u can scan for open ports of a device with its ip
 - u can brute force his username and password